rob550-docs/rob550-docs.github.io/docs/student-guide/mbot-system-setup.md

 > In this step, we are going to establish remote access using the VSCode extension.
 After this setup, you will be able to access the Jetson remotely using your laptop.

 1. Get your Jetson's IP address

-    - Open a terminal on Jetson and run `ifconfig wlan0`, record your ip address, you will need it later
+    Open a terminal on Jetson and run `ifconfig wlan0`, record your ip address, you will need it later.
+You can either write it down on paper, or use [wormhole tool](how-to-guide.html#how-transfer-file-from-mbot-to-your-laptop---wormhole) to send it in a txt file to your laptop.

     <a class="image-link" href="/assets/images/system-setup/ifconfig.png">
     <img src="/assets/images/system-setup/ifconfig.png" alt=" " style="max-width:400px;"/>